 Click Add button to conclude the creation process.

 No data collection occurs against non-monitored domains.

 Once you've started collecting data, you can control which machines collect data and send it to ThousandEyes for analysis.
-Click through Endpoint Agents > Agent Settings and click the Endpoint Agents tab.
-This will allow you to search for existing agents, using either agent name (which defaults to [user name] - [host name]), or by hostname directly.
+Go to Endpoint Agents > Agent Settings Endpoint Agents.
+This screen allows you to search for existing agents, using either agent name (which defaults to [user name] - [host name]), or by hostname directly.